 After my reading time, I make my favorite green tea and start journaling.

-Sometimes it’s a worry journal, sometimes a simply writing of random thoughts.
+Sometimes it’s a worry journal, sometimes simple writing of random thoughts.

-After completing all miracle morning steps, I’m ready to conquer a day.
+After completing all the miracle morning steps, I’m ready to conquer a day.

 At this time I spend some time with my family.
 At 9:30 I’m ready to work with 25-5 minute intervals (the Pomodoro technique).